aelvan/Imager-Craft/README.md

 ### position [string]
 *Default: `'50% 50%'`*
-The default focal point to be used when cropping an image.
-This can either be in percent, where the first value is along the horizontal axis, and the second value is along the vertical axis.
-Or one of the string values used in Craft's default image transform functionality (ie 'center-center', 'top-right', etc).
+By default, Imager will use the native focal point for Asset elements.
+For other types of source elements, like external images, this setting will be used as default when cropping an image.

 ### letterbox [array]
 *Default: `array('color'=>'#000', 'opacity'=>0)`*